brunosccosta/shipper/docs/operations/shipperctl.rst

-  This is the namespace that the users or administrators of the **management** cluster will create a *RolloutBlock* object, so that all Shipper rollouts for *Application*s on that cluster would be disabled.
+  This is the namespace that the users or administrators of the **management** cluster will create a *RolloutBlock* object, so that all Shipper rollouts for *Applications* on that cluster would be disabled.

 ``shipperctl clusters join``
 ++++++++++++++++++++++++++++

-As mentioned above, this command is used to join the **management** and *application* clusters together using a ``clusters.yaml`` file.
+As mentioned above, this command is used to join the **management** and **application** clusters together using a ``clusters.yaml`` file.
 To know more about the format of that file, look at the `Clusters Configuration File Format`_ section.

 .. option:: --application-cluster-service-account <string>

-  the name of the service account Shipper will use in the application cluster (default "shipper-application-cluster")
+  the name of the service account Shipper will use in the application cluster (default "shipper-app-cluster")

 .. option:: -f, --file <string>